GREENS, HERBS AND FOUGERES / green · fresh · floral

 In Perfumery

 In perfumery, orchid leaf is used as a heart note, lending a fresh green character to compositions.
-It pairs beautifully with floral notes such as jasmine and rose, as well as fruitier elements like pear and apple, creating a harmonious balance that is both refreshing and restrained. orchid leaf can complement woody base notes like sandalwood and cedar, adding depth and sophistication to the fragrance.
+It works with floral notes such as jasmine and rose, as well as fruitier elements like pear and apple, creating a balanced balance that is both refreshing and restrained. orchid leaf can complement woody base notes like sandalwood and cedar, supports complexity to the fragrance.
 Its versatility allows it to be incorporated into both feminine and masculine scents, improving olfactory experience with its unique green essence.